 Day 1: Colosseum, Altera Della Patria & Trevi fountain

 For the Colosseum, we booked a guided tour with GetYourGuide “Skip the line: Colosseum and Ancient Rome walking tour”.
 We got exactly the right amount of history, and the guide made everything interesting and fun.
 I’m not the one that want to hear a 3 hour long speech about history, but this was really nice and made Colosseum even more interesting.
+You can click here if you want to book the same tour.

 Before I came to Rome, i pointed in the most famous places on Maps.me (offline map on my phone).
 So after Colosseum, we headed to the direction of Altare Della Patria and further to Trevi Fountain.
 Trevi Fountain was so beautiful in the evening!
 To wish for a happy love life, I threw a coin in the fountain.
 Hoping its true 😉